INTO-CPS-Association/DTaaS/docs/FAQ.md

     In summary, DTaaS is neither a modeling nor simulation tool.
 If you need these kinds of tools, you need to bring them onto the platform.
 For example, if you need Matlab for your work, you need to bring the licensed Matlab software.

 ???
-Question "DTaas is not able to do any modelling or simulation in this case, like other platforms in market provide modelling and simulation alongside integration and UI.
+Question "Commercial DT platforms in market provide modelling and simulation alongside integration and UI.
+DTaas is not able to do any modelling or simulation on its own like other commercial platforms.
 Is this a correct understanding?"
     Yes, you are right

+???
+Question "Can DTaaS support only the information models (or behavioral models) or some other kind of models?"
+    The DTaaS as such is agnostic to the kind of models you use.
+DTaaS can run all kinds of models.
+This includes behavioral and data models.

+    As long as you have models and the matching solvers that can run in Linux OS, you are good to go in DTaaS.

+    In some cases, models and solvers (tools) are bundled together to form monolithic DTs.
+The DTaaS does not limit you from running such DTs as well.

+    DTaaS does not provide dedicated solvers.
+But if you can install a solver in your workspace, then you don't need the platform to provide one.

 ???
 Question "Does it support XML-based representation and ontology representation?"
     Currently No. **We are looking for users needing this capability.
 If you have concrete requirements and an example, we can discuss a way of realizing it in DTaaS**.